Methotrexate and Nsaids: Can You Take Them Together?

 What happens when you take methotrexate with nsaids?

-The net result is delayed methotrexate clearance and higher exposure.
-In low-dose weekly methotrexate for rheumatoid arthritis (typically 7.5-25 mg/week) in patients with normal kidney function, the interaction is usually modest, and many rheumatologists allow careful NSAID use because both drugs are commonly needed for inflammatory arthritis.
-At higher methotrexate doses or in patients with kidney impairment, the interaction can be life-threatening.
+In low-dose weekly methotrexate for rheumatoid arthritis or psoriasis, in someone with healthy kidneys and good hydration, the interaction is usually modest, and rheumatologists often allow careful NSAID use because both medicines are commonly needed for inflammatory disease.
+At chemotherapy-level doses, or in anyone whose kidneys are already vulnerable, the same interaction can become dangerous.

 Why is this important?

-Published case series describe accidental methotrexate toxicity in older patients on regular ibuprofen, diclofenac, or naproxen, particularly when an intercurrent illness (viral gastroenteritis, urinary tract infection, dehydration) reduced their baseline kidney function.
-The methotrexate dose did not change, but its clearance dropped, levels rose, and toxicity emerged days to weeks later.
+Published case reports describe accidental methotrexate toxicity in older patients taking regular NSAIDs such as ibuprofen, diclofenac, or naproxen, often when a passing illness like a stomach bug, urinary infection, or dehydration quietly reduced their baseline kidney function.
+The methotrexate dose had not changed; its clearance had dropped, levels rose, and toxicity emerged over the following days to weeks.

 What should you do?

-If you have already been taking the combination and are concerned, do not stop methotrexate on your own.
-Instead, call your prescriber.
-They may want to check a CBC, liver function, and creatinine, and review whether the NSAID is essential or can be replaced.
+After any change: If you have already been taking the combination and are worried, do not stop methotrexate on your own — call your prescriber.
+They may check a blood count, liver tests, and kidney function and decide whether the NSAID is essential or can be replaced.
+After high-dose chemotherapy, keep avoiding NSAIDs until your team confirms the methotrexate has cleared.

 Which specific products are affected?